motioneye-project/motioneyeos/board/nanopi-neo/readme.txt

   - 10/100 ethernet MAC
   - GPIOs, SPI, I2c...

-Support for the Nanopi NEO in U-Boot and Linux is very recent, so much so that we have to use an -rc tag for U-Boot and a special Linux tree.
+Support for the Nanopi NEO in U-Boot and Linux is very recent, so only core, basic features are available.

 Unfortunately, support for the ethernet MAC and the USB OTG are not yet upstream, but are being actively worked on.